Art and Artists of the 20th and 21st Centuries

 Maryland State Standards

-This path was designed to meet the following Maryland State Fine Arts Standards.
+This path was designed to meet Maryland State Fine Arts Anchor Standard 6: Convey meaning through the presentation of artistic work.
 The standards are used as a guide for our discussions and make stronger connections to the current state-wide curriculum.

 Featured Artists